 Operating activities.
-Net cash used in operating activities was \$29.9 million for 2012 compared to \$1.5 million of net cash used in 2011.
+Net cash used in operating activities was \$26.6 million for 2013 compared to \$29.9 million of net cash used in 2012.
+Net cash used in operating activities for the year ended December 31, 2013 was primarily attributable to the loss incurred in 2013 and the unfavorable working capital impacts of a \$19.2 million reduction in accounts payable.
+The unfavorable working capital impacts during the year ended December 31, 2013 were partially offset by non-cash charges including depreciation and amortization, goodwill and intangible assets impairment, share-based compensation and contingent loss for litigation.
 Net cash used in operating activities for the year ended December 31, 2012 was primarily attributable to the loss incurred in 2012 and the unfavorable working capital impacts of a \$10.4 million reduction in accounts payable and a \$6.2 million increase in accounts receivable.
 The unfavorable working capital impacts during the year ended December 31, 2012 were partially offset by non-cash charges including depreciation and amortization, goodwill and intangible assets impairment and share-based compensation.
-During 2011, the difference between our net loss of \$24.9 million and our net cash used in operating activities of \$1.5 million was primarily due to the favorable impact of non-cash charges, including depreciation, amortization and share-based compensation, partially offset by our non-cash tax benefit.

 Investing activities.
-Net cash used in investing activities for 2012 was approximately \$2.2 million compared to \$31.7 million provided by investing activities in 2011.
+Net cash provided by investing activities for 2013 was approximately \$11.6 million compared to \$2.2 million used in investing activities in 2012.
+The net cash provided by investing activities in 2013 was primarily related to the net sales and maturities of our marketable securities of \$16.6 million, partially offset by purchases of property and equipment of \$5.0 million.
 The net cash used in 2012 was primarily related to purchases of property and equipment of \$4.6 million, partially offset by the net sales and maturities of our marketable securities of \$2.5 million.
-The net cash provided by investing activities in 2011 was primarily related to the net sales and maturities of our marketable securities of \$37.9 million, partially offset by purchases of property and equipment of \$6.0 million.

 Financing activities.
-Net cash provided by financing activities for 2012 was \$1.1 million, compared to net cash used in financing activities of \$305,000 for 2011.
+Net cash provided by financing activities for 2013 was \$2.0 million, compared to net cash provided by financing activities of \$1.1 million for 2012.
+Net cash provided by financing activities in 2013 was primarily related to proceeds received from borrowing on our margin credit facility, partially offset by principal repayments on our margin credit facility borrowings, and payroll taxes paid on behalf of employees for restricted stock units which vested during the period.
 Net cash provided by financing activities in 2012 was primarily related to proceeds from stock option exercises and stock purchases through our employee stock purchase plan.
-Net financing activities for 2012 also included cash borrowings and repayment of \$5.0 million and \$9.0 million from our credit facility during the third and fourth quarters of 2012, respectively.
-Net cash used in financing activities in 2011 was primarily due to net taxes paid on vested restricted stock units, and payments of capital lease obligations.
-Net financing activities for 2011 also included cash borrowings and repayment of \$12.0 million from our credit facility during the third quarter of 2011.
+Net financing activities for 2012 also included cash borrowings and repayment of \$14.0 million during the year.